ditojs/dito/docs/model-scopes.md

-that should or should not be loaded in certain situations, e.g. when editing models through the admin interface: For such a scenario, an  `admin` scope can be defined on any model that wants to limit the properties to be included, and the `ModelController` class for the admin routes can then define the `eagerScope = 'admin'` setting, so that the `admin` scope is eagerly applied to all loaded data whenever the models of that given model class are loaded through this controller.
+that should or should not be loaded in certain situations, e.g. when editing models through the admin interface: For such a scenario, an  `admin` scope can be defined on any model that wants to limit the properties to be included, and the `ModelController` class for the admin routes can then define the `scope = '~admin'` setting, so that the `admin` scope is eagerly applied to all loaded data whenever the models of that given model class are loaded through this controller.

 For more information on the `ModelController` class, see [Controllers – ModelController](./controllers.md#modelcontroller)